-In the meantime, after four years of PhD, he is fully immersed in the topic and books, which many physics students also read when they want to familiarize themselves with quantum information theory, are piled up on the desk in Lukas' Munich office.
+In the meantime, after four years of PhD, he is fully immersed in the topic and books, which many physics students also pore over when they want to familiarize themselves with quantum information theory, are piled up on the desk in Lukas' Munich office.
 "I'm sort of researching the software for the computers of tomorrow, so that you can use them like the computers of today," the prospective postdoc explains when asked for a brief summary of his research.
 No one who works with Excel or plays computer games needs to understand what goes on in their computer's processor, how that processor is controlled, or how to write programs that do something useful on that processor, he says.
-All the numerous steps between the user and the hardware are automated – for which a lot of software has been developed over the last 50 years, Lukas says.
+All the numerous steps between the user and the hardware are automated – for which a lot of software has been developed over the last 50 years, Lukas adds.

 Mathematics & Computer Science

-Lukas develops methods and tools that help automate crucial steps in software development for quantum computers.
-One of his focuses is on verification methods, i.e., the development of automated procedures that check programs for functionality.
+Lukas develops methods and tools that help automate important steps in software development for quantum computers.
+One of his main focuses is on verification methods, i.e., the development of automated procedures that check programs for functionality.
 For example, an automated "equivalence check" can eliminate a compiler as a source of errors by verifying that source and machine code have the same functionality.

 But it is precisely the fact that there is still so much to do on the part of computer science that drives Lukas: "I find the perspective of software development for novel systems, such as quantum computing, extremely exciting.
 You are at the forefront of science and can make big contributions in a relatively short time."

 Initially, it was not at all clear to the young computer scientist that he wanted to go into research.
 After completing his master's degree in mathematics and while still writing his bachelor's thesis in computer science, he was already working for a company.
 But when Robert Wille offered him a position as a doctoral student, the decision was made quickly and the job was quit.
-When his doctoral supervisor moved to TUM during his PhD, it was clear to Lukas that he would go along - even if he wouldn't turn his back on his Austrian hometown to do so.
+When his doctoral supervisor moved to TUM during his PhD, it was clear to Lukas that he would go along – even if he wouldn't turn his back on his Austrian hometown to do so.
 Lukas still sees Linz as the center of his life: his girlfriend, a large group of friends from his childhood, the city where he feels at home.
-He would therefore often commute between Munich and Linz.
+He will therefore often commute between Munich and Linz.

 During lunch break, there is finally time for a personal exchange.
 Otherwise, the days in Munich are filled with numerous meetings and discussions.
-The fact that the small group from Linz, consisting of Robert Wille and three PhDs, managed to move to Munich in the last year and a half and build up a group with now more than 15 PhDs is something he is particularly proud of, says the young computer scientist.
+The fact that the small group from Linz, consisting of Robert Wille and three PhDs, managed to move to Munich in the last one and a half years and build up a group with now more than 15 PhDs is something he is particularly proud of, says the young computer scientist.
 "All of them are mentored and deliver scientific contributions that have impact.
 I think I've definitely played my part in that."
-He has always benefited from the regular and direct exchange with his doctoral supervisor over the past few years, he said.
-Now he is in the role of the supervisor himself and wants to pass that on to his doctoral students as well: to be available at all times for questions and concerns, to show that someone is standing behind them, but also to be critical and try to tickle the best out of people – and also out of himself.
+He has always benefited from the regular and direct exchange with his doctoral supervisor over the past few years, he adds.
+Now he is in the role of the supervisor himself and wants to pass that on to his doctoral students as well: to be available at all times for questions and concerns, to show that someone is standing behind them, but also to be critical and try to tickle the best out of people – and also out of oneself.
 "I can get on the other people's nerves sometimes," Lukas says, laughing mischievously.